 And finally into a shuffle.
 Coffee and cigars after an exotic menu.
 Playboy was a fabulous finale in BB King mode with Jerry Portnoy type harpooning.

 Not many songs for your money?
-Technically speaking, yes.
-Did that really matter?
+Technically speaking yes.
+But did that really matter?
 Hell no!
-This was an hour and half’s white knuckle ride through Jason’s blues jungle, with no queues.
+This was an hour and half’s white knuckle ride through Jason’s blues jungle, fast-tracked to the front of the queue.
 You’ve really gotta break out and try it.
 Honestly!
 It’s your chance to explore a whole new world.
 Miss it and miss out.